 Cruises on Silja Serenade are affordable.
 They cost a little more than cruises to Tallinn or cruises from Turku to Stockholm.
 On the other hand, cruises from Helsinki to Stockholm last longer and you spend two nights on the ferry.
-It is good to keep in mind that food and drinks are not included in the ticket price so you need to prepare about 100 euros money for eating during a cruise.
+It is good to remember that food and drinks are not included in the ticket price so you need to prepare about 100 euros for eating during a cruise.

 Cruises on weekdays may be as cheap as 50 euros/cabin.
 Normally, there is space for 4 people in a single cabin.
 On Friday and Saturday, prices peak.
 The better cabin you take, the more you need to pay.
 A cabin in classes C, B, Promenade, Seaside and Family are quite affordable.
 The premium classes cost a lot more.

 We recommend not choosing class C. The location of the cabins is bad.

 We booked our cruise from Tallink's website.
 Quite often, we use Direct Ferries to compare the prices of all ferry companies.

 Tallink Silja vs Viking Line

 Viking Line is the main competitor of Tallink Silja.
 Also, Viking Line's ferry departs from Helsinki to Stockholm every day.
 The ferries of Viking Line are good but smaller than Tallink's ferries.
 Tickets may be a little cheaper.
 If the price does not matter, Tallink Silja is a better choice for a foreign traveller to Finland.
 According to our opinion, Tallink Silja's cruises from Helsinki give more value for money.
 If the main intention is just to reach Stockholm, any of Viking Line's ferries may be a cheaper option.